Flynsarmy/wp-flyn-queues/readme.md

 array    | $args      | (optional) Array of arguments to pass to $callback. int      | $timestamp | (optional) Earliest time to be executed.
 Defaults to immediately.

+Returns `false` if the event was cancelled by a plugin, `null` otherwise.

 ### Examples

 1. Creates a *log.log* file in WP root folder containing the time the task was created and the time it was run: